marcinwal/BlackJack/README.md

 Deck (set of 52 cards which can be easily extended to multi decks) Hand (set of cards)
 Player (who has two hands(2nd after the split))
-Dealer which inherits from Player and has algo for playing decisions Game which is an object controlling overall game of one dealer and n-players;
+Dealer class which inherits from Player and has algo for playing decisions Game which is an object controlling overall game of one dealer and n-players;

 Notes on the initial structure: